2021–22 Danish 1st Division: Promotion Group

 The top 6 teams will compete for 2 spots in the 2022–23 Danish Superliga.

 Points and goals carried over in full from the regular season.
+Champions AC Horsens and Lyngby Boldklub won promotion to the Superliga.

 Relegation Group

 The bottom 6 teams will compete to avoid the 2 relegations spots to the 2022–23 Danish 2nd Division.
+Esbjerg fB and Jammerbugt FC, which came in last place, were relegated to the 2nd Division.

 Points and goals carried over in full from the regular season.